Firasbenmansour/KeySafeBox/README.md

 ## Encryption Method

-The encryption and decryption of the password database are handled using the `cryptography` library.
+The encryption and decryption of the password database are handled using the `pycryptodome` library.
 The following methods are used:

 ### Encryption